Close Modal

 "[Weller] gives you not just recipes, but the tools to think critically and help your own creativity as a baker." —Jeremy Repanich, Robb Report

-MELISSA WELLER received a James Beard Award nomination for Outstanding Baker in 2016.
+MELISSA WELLER is a James Beard Award–nominated baker and the author of A Good Bake.
 A French Culinary Institute graduate, she trained at Babbo and Sullivan Street Bakery in New York City.
 She was chef-partner at High Street on Hudson; head baker at Per Se, Bouchon Bakery, and Roberta's; an owner and founder of Sadelle's; and the head baker at Walnut Street Café in Philadelphia.
 She lives in Brooklyn.
 View titles by Melissa Weller

 CAROLYNN CARREÑO is a James Beard Award-winning journalist, the author of Bowls of Plenty, and the coauthor of many other cookbooks.
 View titles by Carolynn Carreno